Showing posts with label Zapf. Show all posts

 Chou Chou Birdies by Zapf Creation

-I have reviewed several Zapf Creation dolls in the last year, including Little Princess Cinderella and Best Friend Sam--the toddler doll I found in Edinburgh.
+I have reviewed several Zapf Creation dolls in the last year, including Little Princess Cinderella and Best Friend Sam, the toddler doll I found in Edinburgh.
 Zapf is better know for their baby dolls, though, including the popular Baby Annabell, Baby Born and Baby Chou Chou lines.

 The name "Chou Chou" comes from a French term of endearment.
 The Zapf site says it means "darling," but I always thought it meant "cabbage."
 The Chou Chou babies I have seen in the past have either been 8 inch mini dolls or more realistically-sized 19 inch babies.
-To me, the most fascinating Chou Chou on the Zapf website is "My First Tooth," a baby who cries and goes red in the cheeks until you give her a binky, at which point she giggles and "grows" two bottom teeth.
+To me, the most fascinating Chou Chou on the Zapf website is My First Tooth, a baby who cries and goes red in the cheeks until you give her a binky, at which point she giggles and "grows" two bottom teeth.
 The teeth are hysterically large, and (at least in pictures) make the baby look like she has a ferocious underbite.
 Her crying and laughing sounds are very lifelike, though.

-A few weeks ago at Toys R Us, I noticed a new line of 5 inch Chou Chou dolls called the "Chou Chou Birdies."
-This is a visually appealing group of mini dolls that appears to be exclusive to Toys R Us.
+A few weeks ago at Toys R Us, I noticed a new line of 5 inch Chou Chou dolls called the Chou Chou Birdies.
+This is a visually appealing group of mini dolls that's exclusive to Toys R Us.
 The collection includes six plastic baby dolls, each dressed in her own owl-themed outfit and accompanied by a plastic owl figure.
 The dolls cost $9.99 each:

-Chou Chou Birdies "Jacky" (left) and "Candy" (right).
+Chou Chou Birdies Jacky (left) and Candy (right).

 Sunday, May 11, 2014

-"Best Friend Sam" by Zapf Creation
+Best Friend Sam by Zapf Creation

 The most special doll that I found on my trip to Edinburgh was Best Friend Sam, a Zapf play doll sold at Smyths for £22.99 (just under $40).
 Sam is 63cm (24.8") tall and scaled like a toddler.
 This doll is special to me because his size is uncommon, he's not sold in the United States, and his face has very Zapf-like features--calling to mind the gorgeous older German-made Zapf artist dolls.
-What I like best about this sandy-haired rascal, though, is that he reminds me of my own wonderful boys when they were younger.
+What I like best about this sandy-haired rascal, though, is that he reminds me of my own wonderful son when he was younger.
 I can't think of a better doll to share with you on Mothers' Day.
 Here's little Sam:

 Zapf Best Friend Sam